cosimograssi95/cosimograssi95/README.md

 ## 👋 Hi there, I'm Cosimo, welcome to my GitHub!

-I am a passionate Power Platform Architect, working professionally in IT Consulting.

-I love to research very niche and nerdy topics and I hope you can find something interesting 😄.
+I love to research very niche and nerdy topics about the Power Platform and I hope you can find something interesting 😄.

+---
+### 🧑‍💻 About Me

+- 💼 Currently working as a Power Platform Architect
+- 🧠 Love learning about low-code/no-code and automation
+- 🗣️ Strong believer in mentorship and community collaboration
+- 🌍 Based in Italy 🇮🇹

 ---